emacs-eaf/emacs-application-framework/README.md

 If you got segfault error, please use the following way to collect crash information:
 1. Install gdb and turn on option `eaf-enable-debug`
 2. Use command `eaf-stop-process` stop current process
-3. Restart eaf, send issue with `*eaf*` buffer content when next crash
+3. Restart eaf, send issue with `*epc:server*` buffer content when next crash

 ## Join Us
 Do you want to make Emacs a real "operating system"?